The following are the main contacts for Special Educational Needs and Disability at Fishburn Primary School:

-At Fishburn Primary School we have appointed a Designated Teacher for Looked after Children who works closely with the SENCO to ensure all teachers in school understand the implications for those children who are looked after and have SEN.
+At Fishburn Primary School we have appointed a Designated Teacher for Looked after Children to ensure all teachers in school understand the implications for those children who are looked after and have SEN.

 At Fishburn Primary School we ensure that all pupils, regardless of their specific needs make the best possible progress.

 This SEND Information Report should be read alongside the school’s SEND Policy, the Equalities Information and Objectives and the Accessibility Plan.